slcs-jsc/mptrac/docs/joss/paper.md

 Accurate atmospheric transport modeling is essential for applications such as air quality assessments, climate studies, and public health protection.
 Traditional Eulerian models often struggle with fine-scale resolution, limiting their ability to capture complex transport and mixing processes.
 Lagrangian models, such as MPTRAC and others [@mckenna02; @lin03; @stohl05; @jones07; @stein15; @pisso19], address this limitation by tracking individual air parcels, offering fine-grained representations of atmospheric processes.

-MPTRAC supports both research and operational applications requiring high-precision transport simulations.
+MPTRAC supports both research and operational applications requiring precise transport simulations.
 It models long-range transport and chemical transformations, enabling pollution studies, emission tracking, and environmental impact forecasting.
 MPTRAC runs efficiently on HPC and GPU systems, supporting fast, large-scale simulations that facilitate real-time decision-making and scientific analysis.

 # Features